Gringo (2018 film): Plot

 The next morning, Harold is rescued by tourists Sunny and Miles, the latter of whom is working as a drug mule.
 The two take Harold back to Ronaldo and Ernesto's motel where all three had been staying, where Sunny befriends him.
 Soon, Ronaldo and Ernesto, who have been bribed by the cartel into helping them, attempt to kidnap Harold.
 However, Mitch arrives, defeats the brothers, and takes Harold with him.
 Mitch takes Harold to the airport to return him to Chicago, but he runs away.
-Mitch subdues Harold and injects him with a tracker to know where he is at all times.
+Mitch subdues Harold and injects him with a microchip to know where he is at all times.
 The men get on good terms with one another and devise a scheme to extort Richard for more money.
 When Mitch calls Richard to make that deal, Richard tells him that the company is planning to collect a large life insurance claim on Harold if he were to die, part of which Mitch would receive.
 Mitch reluctantly agrees to kill Harold.

 Harold and Mitch are spotted by Ronaldo and Ernesto on the streets.
 Mitch prepares to shoot Harold but cannot bring himself to do so as he has grown fond of him.
 The two are then attacked by the brothers, who kidnap Harold and take him to Villegas.
 Villegas kills the brothers and orders Harold to access a vault at the Promethium plant in order to steal the marijuana pill formula.
 There, a shootout occurs when the police arrive.

 During the battle, "Angel", Harold's Mexican colleague and one of Villegas' men, whisks Harold away from the fight and reveals himself as an undercover DEA agent.
 They are chased by members of the cartel, who run them off the road.
 Harold saves "Angel" from being killed by a cartel member; as Harold is about to be executed by another cartel member, Mitch arrives and saves him only to be killed by the first cartel member, whom Harold finishes off.
 Harold asks "Angel" for help, believing that he has nothing to return to in Chicago.
 "Angel" agrees to make a false declaration Harold dead and Harold gives him company files incriminating Richard before leaving.